jonnor/projects/music/braindump.md

 Sieges Even - Mounting Castles in the Blood Red Sky.
 Samples of Martin Luther King "I have a dream".
 Sieges Even - Paramount.
 JFK samples, announcing the space program

+Gothic rock

+Type O Negative - Love You To Death.
+Black No 1.
+Slow bassy, fuzzy, riffing.

 Dark Ambient.
 Drone.